-Turn out onto a parchment lined surface and roll to an even 1/4 inch thickness.
+Turn out onto a surface lined with baking paper and roll to an even 0.5cm (1/4 inch) thickness.

-Cut out and place on parchment lined cookie sheet.
+Cut out and place on a baking tray lined with grease-proof paper.

 Bake for 20-25 minutes or until just browned around the edges.

-You can turn off the oven and leave cookies inside to cool slowly, creating a crunchier dog treat.
+You can turn off the oven and leave the biscuits inside to cool slowly, creating a crunchier dog treat.

 AvoDerm is a high-quality brand of pet food that includes avocado as an ingredient and makes a safe choice for your dog to enjoy the benefits of avocado without the dangers.

 We offer a collection of articles on foods that are healthy or dangerous for dogs to eat, covering everything from grains, fruits, and vegetables.
 You might also be interested in reading Can My Dog Eat Avocado Oil?